 6. Magnesium

 Most women should be taking magnesium for overall health.
-Low magnesium has been linked to high blood pressure, cardiovascular disease, diabetes, stroke, osteoporosis, and other serious concerns.
+Low magnesium has been linked19 to high blood pressure, cardiovascular disease, diabetes, stroke, osteoporosis, and other serious concerns.
 Taking magnesium can help reduce these risks while also improving energy, mood, hormone balance, bowel regularity, and more.

 Low magnesium is associated with diabetes, since the body uses magnesium in the breakdown of sugar and usage of insulin.
-One study found that 300mg of magnesium at bedtime had a significant improvement in fasting blood glucose and insulin levels.
+One study found20 that 300mg of magnesium at bedtime had a significant improvement in fasting blood glucose and insulin levels.
 Thus, increasing magnesium can help improve insulin resistance— and thus PCOS as well.

 Moreover, magnesium can help women with metabolic syndrome.
 Metabolic syndrome is related to chronic inflammation, weight gain, and hormonal imbalance, making it a key cause of PCOS.
-Reviews conclude that magnesium supplements can reduce this risk of PCOS-causing metabolic disease.
+Reviews conclude21 that magnesium supplements can reduce this risk of PCOS-causing metabolic disease.

 In my medical practice, I recommend Magnesium Bisglycinate Chelate to all my patients who experience menstrual cramps.
 This form is highly absorbable, meaning it is quickly absorbed and better retained by the body compared to other forms.
 The form of magnesium in my Magnesium Plus has been shown to reduce pain associated with menstrual cramps.